Codecademy/docs/content/python/concepts/operators/operators.md

 Python has the following arithmetic operators:

-- `+`: Addition, returns the sum of two numbers.
+- Addition, `+`, for returning the sum of two numbers.
-- `-`: Subtraction, returns the difference of two numbers.
+- Subtraction, `-`, for returning the difference of two numbers.
-- `*`: Multiplication, returns the product of two numbers.
+- Multiplication, `*`, for returning the product of two numbers.
-- `/`: Division, returns the quotient of two numbers.
+- Division, `/`, for returning the quotient of two numbers.
-- `**`: Exponentiation, returns the value of one number raised to the power of another.
+- Exponents, `**`, for returning the value of one number raised to the power of another.
-- `%`: Modulus, returns the remainder of one number divided by another.
+- Modulus, `%`, for returning the remainder of one number divided by another.
-- `//`: Floor division, returns integer quotient of two numbers.
+- Floor division, `//`, for returning the integer quotient of two numbers.

 ## Assignment Operators